antonbabenko/pre-commit-terraform/.github/CONTRIBUTING.md

 ### Finish with the documentation

 1. Add hook description to [Available Hooks](../README.md#available-hooks).
-2. Create new hook section in [Hooks usage notes and examples](../README.md#hooks-usage-notes-and-examples).
+2. Create and populate a new hook section in [Hooks usage notes and examples](../README.md#hooks-usage-notes-and-examples).